 OVERVIEW: Joshua Nash and his wife, Beth, move their philanthropy through the Goldberg/Nash Family Foundation, a charitable vehicle that supports various causes.
 University of Pennsylvania, the couple's alma mater, is a big winner.
-Nash chairs the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
+Nash chaired the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
 The foundation does not appear to accept unsolicited proposals.

 BACKGROUND: Joshua Nash graduated from University of Pennsylvania.
 He was a general partner of Odyssey Partners, L.P., joining the firm in 1988.
 Nash serves as president of Ulysses Management, L.L.C. and as chairman of the board of AV Homes Inc.

-EDUCATION: Nash and Beth are UPenn graduates, and they've given the Ivy League school at least $1 million through the years.
-The Nashes, via their foundation, have also supported New York University, Fieldston, Horace Mann, Citizen Schools, Hunter College Foundation, Harlem Village Academies, Columbia Business School (from where Beth graduated).
+EDUCATION: Nash and Beth are UPenn graduates, and they've steadily supported thier schools.
+The Nashes, via their foundation, have also supported places like New York University, Fieldston, Horace Mann, Citizen Schools, Hunter College Foundation, Harlem Village Academies, and Columbia Business School (from where Beth graduated).
 They've also supported Advantage Testing Foundation, a "national not-for-profit educational organization based in New York City."

 HEALTH: Nash's father Jack passed away at Mt.
 Sinai Medical Center last decade after a long battle with illness.
 The family has strongly supported the medical center through the years.
 Other grantees have included New York-Presbyterian Fund, Dysautonomia Foundation, and Planned Parenthood of New York City.
 Beth has a passion for reproductive justice and was a motivating force in the creation of the Carr Center for Reproductive Justice at NYU's law school.

-JEWISH CAUSES: Joshua Nash serves as chair of Birthright Israel Foundation, which has sent more than 400,000 young Jewish adults on free, 10-day educational trips to Israel since 2000.
+JEWISH CAUSES: Joshua Nash once chaired Birthright Israel Foundation, which has sent more than 400,000 young Jewish adults on free, 10-day educational trips to Israel since 2000.
 Nash and Beth via their foundation have steadily supported Birthright Israel.
 Other grantees have included Abraham Joshua Heschel School, Penn Hillel, American Friends of Israel Museum, and UJA Federation of New York.